jslowick/naia/5-GM/2 – The Way to Aramath/Hellstring Dirge.md

 1/scene If the fiddle is in hand when a human dies, this item gains a charge.
 At 20 charges, The fiddle awakens and becomes sentient and is no longer a cursed to you.

-1/session, Roll Panache to play the Fiddle, and attempt to influence a person, place or thing, if this is done in combat may take multiple rounds, but can still act while playing - [[Unreliable Fiddle]]
+1/session, Roll to play the Fiddle, and attempt to influence a person, place or thing, if this is done in combat may take multiple rounds, but can still act while playing - [[Unreliable Fiddle]]

 ![[Hellstring.png]]